 7 Undeniable Reasons why you must visit Penang

-The numerous numbers of historical buildings built by the British during the colonial era are still intact and being used by the current state government whereby row after rows of stretched pre-war shophouses are still being preserved by the owners and some are being converted into nice cosy accommodations and cafes.
+The numerous numbers of historical buildings built by the British during the colonial era are still intact and being used by the current state government whereby row after row of stretched pre-war shophouses are still being preserved by the owners and some are being converted into nice cozy accommodations and cafes.

 Georgetown itself offers a number of stunning Chinese ‘clan-houses’ with very unique and intricate architecture.